neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/data/git-datasets.md

 ### Backups

-Encrypted backups are sent daily to s3+https://s3.ca-central-1.amazonaws.com/data.neuro.polymtl.ca.restic and to sftp://narval.computecanada.ca:projects/def-jcohen/data.neuro.polymtl.ca.restic.
+Encrypted backups are sent daily to `s3+https://s3.ca-central-1.amazonaws.com/data.neuro.polymtl.ca.restic` and `sftp://narval.computecanada.ca:projects/def-jcohen/data.neuro.polymtl.ca.restic`.
+Daily backups are retained for the current week, weekly for the current month, and monthly for the current year.

-To recover, you need to provide backup credentials, one set for either location. **It is your responsibility as a data server admin** to ensure you have generated and can protect these credentials.
+We use a backup tool called `restic` and to recover files you should [review its full recovery documentation](https://restic.readthedocs.io/en/stable/050_restore.html) to use it safely, but the quick version is that you need to provide backup credentials, one set for either location. **It is your responsibility as a data server admin** to ensure you have generated and can protect these credentials.

 ```
 # AWS